Dreamervamsi/stacktrace-cli/README.md

-# stacktrace-ai
+# tracer-ai

-`stacktrace-ai` is a powerful, AI-driven diagnostic tool that turns cryptic, complex Node.js stack traces into human-readable, actionable debugging insights.
+`tracer-ai` is a powerful, AI-driven diagnostic tool that turns cryptic, complex Node.js stack traces into human-readable, actionable debugging insights.

-When your application crashes unexpectedly due to an unhandled exception, `stacktrace-ai` intercepts the error, sends the stack trace to an advanced LLM (via Hugging Face), and generates a concise report explaining the root cause and providing a suggested fix.
+When your application crashes unexpectedly due to an unhandled exception, `tracer-ai` intercepts the error, sends the stack trace to an advanced LLM (via Hugging Face), and generates a concise report explaining the root cause and providing a suggested fix.

 ## Features